Nightlife in Mexico: How Travelers Can Stay Safer

 • If you end up making friends with the locals, you may be asked back to their home.
 Be cautious and if it doesn't feel right, and politely decline

-• Always drink in moderation so you can navigate your way back to your accommodation with some coherence, as there have been reports of sexual assaults, robberies and occasionally, death
+• Always drink in moderation so you can navigate your way back to your accommodation safely, as there have been reports of sexual assaults and robberies

 • Avoid leaving your drink unattended, and think twice before accepting free or special drinks that you didn’t order.
 Aside from the bootleg alcohol factor, the drink may also be spiked

-• Fake police do exist and they will generally approach solo travelers.
-If a police officer approaches you, asking for documents, to pay a fine or to go with them to the station or elsewhere don’t; instead contact emergency services on 112.
+• Fake police will generally approach solo travelers.
+If a police officer approaches you, asking for documents, to pay a fine or to go with them to the station or elsewhere – don’t go; instead contact emergency services on 112.

 Fake tequila

-Many people partake in Mexico’s national drink, but check that it’s 100% agave.
-Mexico takes its tequila very seriously and there is a regulatory council which oversees tequila standards in production and sales.
-By law, authentic tequila is only produced in five Mexican states - Jalisco and designated towns in Guanajuato, Nayarit, Michoacan and Tamaulipas.
+Many people partake in Mexico’s national drink, tequila, but check that it’s 100% agave.
+Mexico takes its tequila very seriously and there is a regulatory council that oversees tequila standards in production and sales.
+By law, authentic tequila is produced in just five Mexican states – Jalisco and designated towns in Guanajuato, Nayarit, Michoacan and Tamaulipas.

 Some bars and restaurants (particularly in popular locations such as Cancun, Playa del Carmen, and other areas of the Yucatan Peninsula) have been caught serving unregulated and potentially dangerous liquor to guests, including fake tequila.